timeofdave/timeofdave.github.io/README.md

 The player drives a police cruiser, tasked with pursuing a getaway car around a beautiful mountainous landscape.
 The AI car has a sequence of waypoints which it follows, while the player must catch up and either wreck the getaway car without totalling the cruiser, set up a roadblock, or shoot out the car's tires.

-Like all of my old projects, Justice was created in Unity and written in JavaScript.
+Like all my old projects, Justice was created in Unity and written in JavaScript.
 Before the project was abandoned, I did get it working on an Android phone, using tilt steering and UI controls.